csci338/fall2025/pages/_assignments/project02-02-database.md

 {:.info}
 > ### <i class="fa-regular fa-circle-check"></i> Before you move on
 > Verify that your new branch is on GitHub.
+> Don't worry about making a PR or merging anything yet.
+We'll address that later.

 ---